rawa7/tripaldashboard/README.md

 // It is a companion app for the "Tripal" hotel and activity reservation app.
 // The Tripal Dashboard allows places to add their photos.

+// make all files organized in module screens and master data

 here is my supabase tables
 [
   {